3dreamengine/3DreamEngine/README.md

 dream.nameDecoder = "blender"    --blender/none automatically renames objects, blender exports them as ObjectName_meshType.ID, but only ObjectName is relevant

-dream.startWithMissing = false   -- use the gray missing texture, then load the textures threaded
+dream.startWithMissing = false   --use the gray missing texture, then load the textures threaded

+--use the inbuilt sky sphere and clouds dream.cloudDensity = 0.6 dream.clouds = love.graphics.newImage("clouds.jpg")  --a noise texture, see firstpersongame for examples dream.sky = love.graphics.newImage("sky.jpg")        --2:1 background
+dream.night = love.graphics.newImage("night.jpg")    --can be nil to only have daytime
 ```

 ## functions